 CFD-DEM simulation validation

-The predicted yield of pyrolysis products (bio-oil, light gas, and biochar) was validated against experimental data reported by .
-In their experimental work, carried out biomass pyrolysis in the same NREL 2FBR fast pyrolysis system that is modeled and simulated in this research.
+The predicted yield of pyrolysis products (bio-oil, light gas, and biochar) was validated against experimental data reported by Reference.
+In their experimental work, Reference carried out biomass pyrolysis in the same NREL 2FBR fast pyrolysis system that is modeled and simulated in this research.
 Additionally, the process variables used in the experimental work are consistent with those implemented for the N2 and H2 cases in this research.
 Figure 2 shows that the predicted yields of pyrolysis products closely follow the experimental data with absolute deviation ranging between 1 and 6%.
 The largest observed deviations occur in the prediction of bio-oil and are attributed to the non-closure of mass balance for the experimental data.
 The reported mass closure for the experimental data was about 94%.
 A mass-proportional adjustment of the experimental data to enforce 100% mass closure decreases the absolute deviation of bio-oil prediction to about 2% or less.

 From a qualitative point of view, the implemented CFD-DEM simulation in this research was able to acceptably predict the increase in light gas yield and decrease in biochar yield when fluidizing gas was changed from N2 to H2, as seen in the experimental data.
 Predicted bio-oil yield slightly increased when fluidizing gas was changed from N2 to H2, contrary to experimental data showing a slight decrease.
 The relative change in bio-oil yield between N2 to H2 was however quite small for both experimental data (2%) and CFD-DEM prediction (-1%).